spatialos/online-services/docs/deployment-pool/README.md

 # Deployment Pool
 This document serves as a technical overview of the Deployment Pool component.
+This component is optional and is not required to use SpatialOS or the Gateway.

 You should have some idea of SpatialOS terminology before reading this document.